Cold Weather Recommendations for Application of Asphalt Roofing Shingles

 Asphalt roof shingles have been used successfully in North American and European cold climates for over a hundred years.
 Improved application efficiency, and more importantly, enhanced long-term shingle performance can be achieved by following some of the cold weather application recommendations outlined below.

-1. One must always be careful when working on pitched, sloped roofs.
+One must always be careful when working on pitched, sloped roofs.
 In winter applications, there may be ice or frost built up on the wood deck surface, making work even more hazardous.
-It may be advisable to wait until the roof surface is free of ice and frost for safer roof application.
+It is advisable to wait until the roof surface is free of ice and frost for safer roof application.

-3. As with most materials, asphalt shingles tend to become more brittle in cold weather (< 5°C).
+As with most materials, asphalt shingles become stiffer and more brittle in cold weather (< 5°C).
 Note that due to the cold, shingle bundles will tend to keep the shape of the surface where they are stacked.
 Use precaution when handling bundles of shingles and individual shingles in cold weather as they may crack, or in severe cases, break apart.
 Also, when nailing, make sure the shingles are flat, as the nail may break through the shingle surface.
-Never bend, throw or drop bundles of shingles in cold weather.
+Never bend, throw or drop bundles of shingles in cold weather

-4. In regions susceptible to freezing winter temperatures, special eave protection must be used (National Building Code, Section 9.26.5) to avoid water backup from the dams at the eave of the roof.
+In regions susceptible to freezing winter temperatures, special eave protection must be used (National Building Code, Section 9.26.5) to help prevent leakage from water backup caused by ice dams at the eave of the roof.
 Although mineral surfaced or smooth surfaced rolled roofing may be used in warmer weather, in winter these products must be warmed to allow them to relax, removing any wrinkles or buckles which, if left, will show up later through the finished roofing material.
 It is recommended to use polymer modified self-adhering eave protector membranes which are more flexible in cold weather.
-These eave protector membranes are also suitable for protecting problem areas such as valleys, skylights, vents, and plumbing pipes.
+These eave protector membranes are also suitable for protecting problem areas such as valleys, skylights, vents, and plumbing pipes

-6. When finishing the top of the roof, the ridge cap shingles are bent over the intersecting roof planes.
-In order to ensure that the shingles do not crack during application over the ridge caps (note that thicker, heavier shingles are more susceptible to this cracking), it is suggested to leave one or two bundles of shingles in a warm area from which the ridge cap tabs may be cut.
+When finishing the top of the roof, the ridge cap shingles are bent over the intersecting roof planes.
+In order to ensure that the shingles do not crack during application over the ridge caps (note that thicker, heavier shingles are more susceptible to this cracking), it is suggested to leave the shingles or preformed ridge shingles, which will be used for the ridge cap, in a warm area prior to application.

-8. If roof maintenance or inspection is required in cold weather, care must be taken when walking on shingles in the winter.
-(Shingles applied to an uneven surface, or that are slightly curled or buckled, are very susceptible to breakage underfoot in frigid weather.)
-The sealant bond between shingle courses also becomes very brittle in cold weather.
+If roof maintenance or inspection is required in cold weather, care must be taken when walking on shingles in the winter.
+(Shingles applied to an uneven surface, or not laying flat, are very susceptible to breakage underfoot in frigid weather.)
+The sealant bond between shingle courses may also become very brittle in cold weather.
 It is likely that roof traffic may break the sealant bond.
 The shingles may then become susceptible to wind uplift or blow-off, if high winds occur prior to the sealant resealing in warm weather.

 The information contained in this bulletin is for general education and is not intended to replace advice from a qualified contractor or direction on usage/installation from the manufacturer.
 Consumers should be aware of the safety hazards associated with work on roofs and, before doing so themselves, should consider following CASMA s advice of using qualified contractors.
 This bulletin may be reproduced with permission on condition that it be reproduced in whole, unedited, with attribution of copyright to CASMA.